parvanesh/parvanesh/README.md

 I am a Senior Data scientist with more than 5 years of experience in applying Data science methods into various sectors and help businesses to find answers in their data.
 I am passionate about learning new technologies and building innovative tools to add value to business.
 My background in software engineering and web development strengthen me for tackling challenges in ML project deployment and create web-based dashboards and software.
-- 💬 Ask me about R & Python
+- 💬 Ask me about R & Python.
 - 🌱 I’m currently learning Deep Learning & Nueral networks.
+- ⚡ I’m the founder of RladiesMilan which is a R programming community to promote diversity & inclusivity in Data Science, more info: (https://meetup.com/R-Ladies-Milan/)

+# My Values
+- Responsible
+- Caring about details
+- A planner person!
+- Used to be a perfectionist, now shifting to action oriented!
 <!--
 **parvanesh/parvanesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.